-The national park and the rest of the Philippines archipelago form part of the Coral Triangle, recognized as a centre of marine biodiversity.
+In 2008 the Tubbataha reef was nominated as a New Wonder of Nature.
+Research by scientists visiting the reefs since the 1980s have revealed a biodiversity hotspot.
+The reefs contain no less than 600 fish species, 360 corals, 11 shark species, 13 dolphin and whale species and over 100 different birds, part of the Coral Triangle, recognized as a centre of marine biodiversity.
 The triangle contains 75% of all coral species and 40% of the world's reef fish.
 However, the area is under grave threat due to overfishing and destructive fishing practices, coastal development, pollution and climate change.